ibm-cloud-docs/dl/ibm-cloud-vpc-firewall-options.md

 flexibility, ease of management, and hourly billing.
 {: tip}

-##### Best for
+##### Best for:
 {: #active-passive-single-zone-best-for}

-- Production workloads requiring zone-level resilience
+* Production workloads requiring zone-level resilience
-- Applications that can tolerate zone-level outages
+* Applications that can tolerate zone-level outages

 ##### Key recommendations
 {: #performance-recommendations}